ShayAdler/open-bus-stride-db/README.md

 ### Use

-Start a Postgresql DB by running the following from `constru.pipelines` repository:
+Start a Postgresql DB by running the following from `open-bus-pipelines` repository:

 ```
 docker-compose up -d stride-db